 There are also government schemes available to help people make ends meet.
 For example, those in Council Tax band A-D in England, Wales and Scotland may be eligible for the Council Tax rebate of £150 this month.
 Keep an eye out for other schemes you might be eligible for by visiting your local government website.

-Savers have had a tough time over the past decades with rates at historic lows.
+Savers have had a tough time over the past decades with savings interest rates at historic lows.
 But, recent increases in base rates have provided savers with a lifeline.
-There are many options out there, and which option you choose will be entirely down to your personal circumstances.
+There are many savings account rates and options out there, and which type of savings account you choose will be entirely down to your personal circumstances and how much interest you're looking for.

 Alternatively, a mix of the two might provide a good solution for some savers.